tanaymukherjee/Investigating-NYC-Parking-Violations/README.md

 - [x] This module is completed

 ## Part 2: Loading into ElasticSearch
-- [ ] This module is yet to be started
+- [ ] This module is under progress

 ## Part 3: Visualizing and Analysis on Kibana
 - [ ] This module is yet to be started